tharsheblows/tap-mjjwordpressrest/README.md

 }
 ```

+### NOTE ON USERS

+I'm still not quite sure how to handle state with users.
+It would ideally be by user id (ie `id` in the `wp_users` table) but this isn't possible out of the box.

 ### Source Authentication and Authorization

 If you are using source authentication and authorization, please use WordPress's application passwords and store your config as environment variables with using the nomeclature TAP_MJJWORDPRESSREST_<capitalised key name>.
 I use this with Meltano and the instructions for setting these is here: [https://meltano.com/docs/configuration.html#configuration-layers](https://meltano.com/docs/configuration.html#configuration-layers)